cj-holmes/inRainbows/README.md

 * make manual selections in imageJ and then calculate average colours in R
 * I'm not sure how useful the dark (almost black) colours are...

+## Palettes
+Example palettes from the manual selection process
 ![Example](palettes.png)

+## Example plots
 Some example plots...here the black in the KID A palette hides the median bar :(
 ![Example](example_plots.png)